-SPSS Tranformations Pending
+SPSS Transformations Pending

 For a better understanding of what SPSS transformations are, let's run one.
 For example, let's open age_income.sav and COMPUTE yearly incomes as income * 12.
 We'll do so by running the syntax below. compute yearly_income = income * 12.
 Immediately after doing so, the resulting variable seems to hold only system missing values in data view.
 This result is shown in the screenshot below.

 Now let's run some basic DESCRIPTIVES over our new variable by running descriptives yearly_income.
-Unsurprisingly, we now see in the Output Viewer window that 30 respondents have an average yearly_income of € 30013,-.
+Unsurprisingly, we now see in the output viewer window that 30 respondents have an average yearly_income of € 30013,-.
 Perhaps more surprisingly, the values for yearly_income have now appeared in data view and “Transformations pending” has disappeared.

-Clearly, running DESCRIPTIVES has caused the execution of our pending tranformation.
+Clearly, running DESCRIPTIVES has caused the execution of our pending transformation.
 Commands that execute pending transformations are collectively known as procedures in SPSS.
 Keep in mind here that in SPSS, “procedure” has a different meaning than in normal language.
 A special case is EXECUTE which does nothing except executing pending transformations.